ninoaguilar/xSearch/README.md

 ## Running

-project should ask for input after proper build.
+Project should ask for input after proper build.

-displayed should be:
+Displayed should be:
 ```bash
 ███████╗███████╗ █████╗ ██████╗  ██████╗██╗  ██╗
 ██╔════╝██╔════╝██╔══██╗██╔══██╗██╔════╝██║  ██║